 Which gardener did not dream one day, to harvest his own figs, filled with honey, melting in the mouth, magnificent, in his garden, so cold and snowy in winter, so far from the Mediterranean sea ?

-I was really surprised that so many gardeners simply moved on to other fruit trees.
+I was really surprised that so many gardeners simply had moved on to other fruit trees.
 Who could blame them ?
 The fig leaves are certainly decorative and perfumed, the tree is simply beautiful, but when fruits do not ripen, the desire of sweet delights fades away.

 The reasons for failure are numerous and are often due to cultivation mistakes, but in (too) many cases, the problem is linked to the cultivar selection.
 After years of trials and failures, I understood that the variety selection is probably the most important element to successfully growing this fruit, as sometimes the problems encountered with a specific cultivar, can completely disappear with another variety.